ngtrkhanh/fcj-workshop-template-main/content/6-Self-evaluation/_index.md

 ### Needs Improvement

-* Strengthen discipline and strictly comply with the rules and regulations of the company or any organization
+* Strengthen personal discipline and maintain consistent adherence to organizational rules and regulations.
-* Improve problem-solving thinking
+* Develop sharper problem-solving skills and the ability to approach challenges with a more analytical mindset.
-* Enhance communication skills in both daily interactions and professional contexts, including handling situations effectively
+* Enhance communication abilities in both daily interactions and professional settings, especially in managing and responding to situations effectively.